 Living with a roommate can be one of the most rewarding and memorable experiences of your college career.
 But without proper communication and respect it can sometimes be challenging.
 Learn the essentials for establishing and maintaining a healthy relationship with your roommate.

-DHFS Room and Roommate Processes: Placement, Mediation, and Transfer
+UHD Room and Roommate Processes: Placement, Mediation, and Transfer

 Step One: Roommate Assignments